dy/piezo/docs/issues.md

       ? what if we identify by callsite and in-places denormalize usage as just direct code insertion?
 Sort of macro?
         ~ then overloading becomes questionable `...a = a0,a1,a2,a3 | a -> stretch(a, rate) | Comb`

+  ! -> operator must uniquely identify type and be macros

 ## [ ] Reduce operator:

   * ?
 Reduce operator?
 It can be eg. `:>` (2 become 1), or `=>`.